 About our research group/lab

-dr. Birgit CP Koch leads this research group of ten PhD students (three finished), three postdoc and three research technicians.
+Prof. dr. Birgit CP Koch leads this research group of 15-20 PhD students (three finished), three postdoc and three research technicians.
 The focus of the group is on pharmacokinetics (PK) and pharmacodynamics (PD), Therapeutic Drug Monitoring (TDM), and the implementation of these research areas in clinical practice.

 No two patients are identical, so individual drug dosing can lead to better treatment.
 This groups uses a PK/PD model to establish the relationship between drug dosage, drug concentration and drug effect.
 During the last ten years, they have organised the structure of the PK/PD and TDM laboratory and the PK/PD research group to conduct model-based dosing and bio-analysis, andimplement results in clinical practice.
 They use (non)compartmental (non-linear mixed) modelling to build the PK/PD models.